-Greg Blue joined Lachtman Cohen PC in 2018.
+Greg Blue joined Lachtman Cohen PC in 2018, after practicing in large regional law firms.
 He focuses his practice on complex business litigation, with an emphasis on disputes involving financial fraud and misconduct.

-Thomson Reuters has included Greg on the Super Lawyers list for Business Litigation in New York, NY for the years 2015-2018.
-(See Super Lawyers Raking and Methodology here.)
+Thomson Reuters has included Greg on the Super Lawyers list for Business Litigation in New York, NY for the years 2015-2019.

 - Successfully defended a large financial institution in a putative class action alleging violations of the Racketeer Influenced and Corrupt Organizations Act (RICO) and fraud, obtaining dismissal at the pleading stage (Southern District of Indiana)

 - Obtained a $36 million settlement for a family of investors in securities fraud litigation against Tyco International Ltd (District of New Hampshire)

 - Obtained a judgment against a foreign defendant in a case alleging fraud in connection with a reverse merger (Southern District of New York)